 Jurisdiction Variation in accordance with Jurisdictional policy Victoria South Australia Australian Capital Territory Value of "y" is 160 MWh per annum.
 New South Wales Value of "y" is 100 MWh per annum.

-Queensland Value of "y" is: a) 750 MWh per annum for customers that are not Queensland Market Customers in accordance with (c), below, and, aa) For the period 1 July 2012 to 30 June 2013, 750 MWh per annum for end-use customers who cease to be Queensland Non-Market Customers on 1 July 2012 by operation of the Act and/or Queensland Electricity Regulation 2006, and, b) 100 MWh per annum for Queensland Market Customers in accordance with (c), below of this metrology procedure. c) The metering coordinator must ensure that the meters installed in the type 6 metering installations under (a) and (b), above, are interval meters which must be capable of being upgraded for use in a type 4 metering installation without replacing the meter. d) 100 MWh per annum for end-use customers where: c) card operated meters are installed in accordance with the regulatory framework, or meters are installed temporarily in a place other than the meter's permanent location.
+Jurisdiction Variation in accordance with Jurisdictional policy Queensland Value of "y" is: a) 750 MWh per annum for customers that are not Queensland Market Customers in accordance with (c), below, and, a) For the period 1 July 2012 to 30 June 2013, 750 MWh per annum for end-use customers who cease to be Queensland Non-Market Customers on 1 July 2012 by operation of the Act and/or Queensland Electricity Regulation 2006, and, b) 100 MWh per annum for Queensland Market Customers , in accordance with (c), below of this metrology procedure c) The metering coordinator must ensure that the meters installed in the type 6 metering installations under (a) and (b), above, are interval meters which must be capable of being upgraded for use in a type 4 metering installation without replacing the meter. (i) and operated meters are installed in accordance with the regulatory framework, or (ii) meters are installed in accordance with the regulatory framework, or (iii) meters are installed temporarily in a place other than the meter's permanent location.
 Tasmania Value of "y" is 150 MWh per annum.